TLDR

 Life at Fort Mackinac between conflicts was scarcely less dangerous.
 Soldiers faced strict discipline, isolation from family, and rudimentary medical care.
 Disease spread rapidly in the close quarters of the barracks, and accidents and violence were woven into the daily routine.
 Deaths from illness, injury, and the cumulative toll of frontier military life occurred with grim regularity, and the soldiers who died were buried nearby, far from their homes and families.

-The paranormal activity at Fort Mackinac draws directly from this military history.
-Visitors have reported seeing apparitions of uniformed soldiers walking through the barracks and along the fort's ramparts, their uniforms consistent with different eras of the island's military occupation.
+The ghost sightings at Fort Mackinac draw directly from this military history.
+Visitors have reported seeing uniformed soldiers walking through the barracks and along the fort's ramparts, their uniforms consistent with different eras of the island's military occupation.
 These reports have come from visitors, staff, and historians across decades, often describing identical experiences without any prior knowledge of the ghost stories.
-Along Rifle Range Trail, the ghosts of garrison soldiers have been seen marching in formation.
-Near the fort's North Sally Port Entrance, visitors have reported hearing the sound of a fife playing old military tunes through the early morning fog, the notes drifting up from the harbor as though a phantom musician were playing for a regiment that assembled there two centuries ago.
+Along Rifle Range Trail, ghosts of garrison soldiers have been seen marching in formation.
+Near the fort's North Sally Port Entrance, visitors have reported hearing a fife playing old military tunes through the early morning fog, the notes drifting up from the harbor as though a phantom musician were playing for a regiment that assembled there two centuries ago.

 The island itself has been called the most haunted location in Michigan, with layers of Native American, colonial French, British, and American history compressed into just under four square miles.
 Fort Mackinac sits at the center of this concentrated history, a military installation that saw combat, disease, and death over a span of more than a century.
 The Mackinac Island Ghost Tour includes the fort as one of its primary stops, and the combination of its dramatic bluff-top setting, its War of 1812 battlefields, and its persistent reputation for spectral soldiers makes it one of the most atmospheric haunted military sites in the Great Lakes region.